fbgallet/roam-extension-live-ai-assistant/docs/api-keys-and-pricing.md

 NB: API fees should not be confused with the ChatGPT Plus subscription; they are strictly separate.
 You do not need the ChatGPT plus subscription to use Live AI Assistant.

-- To use Claude models, provide your Anthropic API key (by copying/pasting an existing key or generating a new one via [this link](https://console.anthropic.com/settings/keys)).
+- To use Anthropic (Claude) models, or DeepSeek models, or Grok models, you have to provide an API key for each of these providers.
+The principle is the same, you have to create an account, credit your account with a few dollars, get an API and copy it in Live AI Assistant settings.

-- To use [other existing models](https://openrouter.ai/docs#models), you can provide an OpenRouter API Key or a Groq API Key.
+- To use [any other existing models](https://openrouter.ai/docs#models), you can provide an OpenRouter API Key or a Groq API Key.
 You can define OpenRouter as your default model provider or use it as a complement to direct access to OpenAI and Anthropic API.
 Using Groq, you can also replace default Whisper model by `whisper-large-v3` model.

 - Use models throught OpenRouter: